-Richard predominantly specialises in personal injury cases, and practises almost exclusively in the Multi-Track.
-He has a busy practice, representing Claimants and Defendants.
+Richard specialises in personal injury cases, and practises exclusively in the Multi-Track.
+He has a very busy practice, representing Claimants and Defendants.
 He has been instructed for many years on behalf of all of the major insurance companies and many local authorities.

 Richard also has considerable experience in advising insurers as to issues relating to motor insurance, and has advised many times on coverage and policy issues, liability under the Road Traffic Act 1988 and Motor Insurers’ Bureau liability.

 Instructed as junior counsel for the Personal Injuries Bar Association, who were permitted to intervene on the appeal to the Court of Appeal.
 The case concerns the measure of damages for alternative accommodation in serious personal injury claims.
 Led by Darryl Allen QC.

 Cable v Liverpool Victoria Insurance Co.
 Ltd. 4 WLR 110, EWCA Civ 1015

 Personal injury claim commenced in the RTA Protocol notwithstanding that it was later revealed to have an alleged value of some £2.2 million.
 Proceedings held to be an abuse of process and sanctions applied.
 Richard represented the Defendant at all three stages of this litigation and was led in the Court of Appeal by Darryl Allen QC.

 Kore v Brocklebank EWHC 3491 (QB), Turner J

 Fatal accident claim.
 Issue over whether acceptance of an offer to settle “the whole of” a fatal accident claim applied only to those named in the letter of claim, or all dependants.